Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Methods

+Determining whether a channel has been repurposed is an entity matching problem.
+We can say that a tuple representing a paired observation in time of a given channel constitutes a channel being repurposed if both observations do not refer to the same identity.
+However, given that we do not have ground truth for channel identities, we first create a definition based on human perception and then enhance this procedure using an LLM.
+Because LLMs have been trained on large text corpora, LLMs are well-suited for entity matching problems because they can identify connections between entities a human annotator may miss~\cite{peeters2023using}.

-To define what channel repurposing is, we followed a three-stage process.
+To create a definition, we followed a three-stage process.
 First, the lead author manually monitored a random sample of 104 channels (10\%) that changed handles after being listed for sale.
 Each channel was visited weekly over a month to observe changes in content, metadata, and activity.
-We created standardized weekly snapshots capturing each channel’s videos, thumbnails, titles, timestamps, and descriptions (Appendix~\ref{apx:external_apx}).
+We created standardized weekly snapshots capturing each channel’s videos, thumbnails, titles, timestamps, and descriptions (Appendix~\ref{apx:sup_materials}).
 Second, using open coding, two researchers independently analyzed a new random sample of 54 channels (5\%) using these documents.
-Each was prompted: “Was the channel repurposed?”
+Each annotator coded the channels following the prompt: ``was the channel repurposed?''
 Coders discussed their annotations to identify edge cases and refine definitions.
-Disagreements arose around dormant channels, subtle content shifts, and stylistic similarities with different themes (e.g., AI-generated videos with varying topics).
-This coding was exploratory; we did not compute agreement scores.
+Disagreements arose around dormant channels, subtle content shifts, and stylistic similarities with different themes (e.g., channels that had same style of content but around different themes).
+This coding was exploratory, thus we did not compute agreement scores.
 Coders prioritized changes in handles and titles, using descriptions and video content as secondary evidence.
 Minor changes (e.g., \texttt{@HealthReporter} to \texttt{@TheHealthReporter}) were not considered repurposed.
 Significant discrepancies (e.g., \texttt{@HealthReporter} to \texttt{@247News}) prompted checks for overlap in topics, URLs, or referenced entities.
 If no continuity was found, the channel was flagged as repurposed.
 A substantial shift in video content (e.g., religious to crypto content in another language) served as a confirmatory signal but was not sufficient on its own.
-In the third step, the lead author and an external coder with a large social media following reviewed another 54 channels (5\%) as a sanity check to refine the working definition.
+In the third step, the lead author and an external coder with a large social media following and understanding of the content creation ecosystem reviewed another 54 channels (5\%) as a sanity check.

 \tcbset{ mybox/.style={ colback=gray!10, colframe=black, arc=4mm, boxrule=0.5pt, width=\columnwidth, sharp corners=south, fonttitle= \bfseries, } }